mnewelski/togglr.js/README.md

 **Notes:**

-  In the comments below, these are the terms/class names we will use
+  In the comments below, these are the terms/class names we will use:

-  togglr = parent element that we initialize the plugin on ttoggle = Show All/Hide All element - in HTML these are two DIVs each with the same class ttitle = FAQ quesion tcontent = FAQ answer stateList = array of questions that are open (mirrored in the cookie called "stateListCookie")
+  togglr = parent element that we initialize the plugin on

+  ttoggle = Show All/Hide All element - in HTML these are two DIVs each with the same class

+  ttitle = FAQ quesion

+  tcontent = FAQ answer

+  stateList = array of questions that are open (mirrored in the cookie called "stateListCookie")